 You can take advantage of the large variety of Daffodils available to create a symphony of colours and textures in your garden or containers.
 Choose early mid and late flowering varieties to extend your show.

-Daffodils are easy, they like the simple things in life; plenty of sun and a well drained soil.
-It is this sunny disposition that is appealing to gardeners worldwide.
-We choose the best varieties for our Australian conditions so you are guaranteed success.
+Daffodils are easy and they like the simple things in life; plenty of sun and a well drained soil.

-Plant Daffodil bulbs three times as deep as the bulb is high with the pointy end up.
-The depth will protect them from heat and soil erosion as well as providing strength for the stem.
-Space your Daffodils 10-20cm apart, more if you are leaving the bulbs in to naturalise.
+Plant Daffodil bulbs three times as deep as the bulb is high, with the pointy end up.
+The depth will protect them from heat and soil erosion, as well as providing strength for the stem.
+Space your Daffodils 10cm or apart.
+You can allow more space if you are leaving the bulbs in to naturalise.
 Planting them closer will give a more dramatic display.
 We like to plant ours three to a hole to create instant effects.

-Once the flowering has finished you can remove the flower stem.
-Allow the foliage to remain until it has yellowed.
-The Daffodil foliage gathers energy and nutrients at this time for next year’s blooms.
+Allow the foliage to remain until it has yellowed as this is when the bulbs are gathering energy and nutrients for next year’s blooms.
 Keep the plants relatively moist during this time, and add a little general purpose fertiliser.
 Daffodils like Potash and slow release fertiliser brands which are low in nitrogen (this means more flowers and less foliage), and you won’t need much as they are not heavy feeders.